 When a company has its core values in place and up for everyone to see, it gives an opportunity for the world to see how the company operates.
 If people like what they see, they will speak about it to others thereby providing word of mouth promotion.

 Every business is different and would tend to have different core values.
-However they may be worded, there are some basic principles which would be alike to all.
+However they may be worded, there are some basic principles that would be alike to all.

 Integrity and Ethics